 If you qualify for the appropriate benefits, but have chosen not to apply for free school meals, please consider applying.
 You do not have to take up the free school meal to attract the funding.
 Free school meals cannot be backdated, so you should only apply if you currently qualify.

 This grant is for children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order.

 This grant is also available for Looked-after children (LAC) (defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority); however, funding for these pupils doesn’t go to their school; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing pupil premium funding for looked-after children.

 Pupils in year groups Reception to year 11 recorded as Ever 6, Service Child or in receipt of a child pension from the Ministry of Defence.

 From September 2012, schools are required to publish online information about how we have used the Pupil Premium.
 This ensures that all stakeholders are made fully aware of the attainment of pupils covered by the Pupil Premium and the extra support and benefits that they receive.

 The Leadership Team and Governing Body regularly reviews the impact of how we allocate our Pupil Premium funding to make sure it represents both value for money and has played a direct role in helping pupils to reach their full potential, both academically and socially.

-To view our Pupil Premium Impact Statements, please click on the links below:
+To view our Pupil Premium Impact Statements for 2018/19 and our Pupil Premium Strategies for 2019/20, please click on the links below: